Updated: Jun 25

 16. Quick on the trigger.

-Smiles and eye contact can be fast and fleeting with children with autism, so I am quick on the trigger!
+Smiles and eye contact can be fast and fleeting with Autistic children, so I am quick on the trigger!
 I do a quick test shoot, to make sure my settings are right and don’t fuss around with them too much, because I don’t want to risk sacrificing missing the perfect moment.

 Instead of guiding a child to move, it will be me doing the moving around.
 And I always have a new memory card and back up ready because I tend to overshoot when I’m photographing a child with autism.